 It is important to note that all the epic battle scenes in Lord of the Rings, is meant to illuminate the great spiritual battle that has been going on since the dawn of man.
 Now, the term Paul used in Ephesians chapter 6 is “spiritual warfare.”
 Since the word “spirit” means non-material, this battle is unique from our typical understanding of warfare.
 Unlike a physical battle with swords and spears in which people physically attack each other, spiritual warfare is a clash of ideas that govern how we think.
 Try as you may, you can’t avoid this battle.
-Wherever you go, you’re constantly hearing opposing views on how to act, how to think, and what is true.
+Wherever you go you’re constantly hearing opposing views on how to act, how to think, and what is true.
 Ultimately, how a person lives is represented by some world view they’ve attached themselves to.
 Competing teachings are clashing on what is true and ultimately, you’re going to accept one teaching or another.
 Therefore, whether you know it or not, you’re in this grand battle of ideas known as spiritual warfare.
 At the root of these opposing ideas stands the source of these ideas – God’s message vs. the pop culture’s message.
 These two entities stand in stark contrast and are in battle precisely to communicate their message so people will accept it over the other.
 This conflict of ideas is much greater than physical war as spiritual warfare is a fight over souls – over your thoughts.
-What the war scenes in Lord of the Rings reveals is that the spiritual battle is intensely dramatic, challenging and needs to be viewed with the utmost importance.
+What the war scenes in Lord of the Rings reveals is that the spiritual battle is intensely dramatic, challenging, and needs to be viewed with the utmost importance.